Guide to Safely Reopening Your Workplace

 - Identify any employees that have had close contact with that individual over the last two weeks, have them leave the facility and contact their healthcare professional immediately

-- Contact your System4 representative for deep cleaning and disinfection service
+- Contact your System4 representative for deep cleaning and sanitation service

 o Do not allow staff to enter areas that have been frequented by the infected employee until thorough cleaning and disinfection has been performed

 Helpful Links and References

 Below are links to the sources that were used to generate the attached documents.
 Please view for additional details and helpful tips or CDC guidelines for reopening your workplace.

 Learn More About Our New Disinfectant